supportREALteachers.org

 There are many factors that contribute to the ease of implementing and sustaining a quality program, including the involvement of the administration, parents, and community.
 However it ultimately comes down to the willingness of the physical education teacher(s) to do their best no matter the situation.

 That being said, REAL teachers still need our support and appreciation.
-This can be in the form of equipment (every jump-rope, pedometer, heart-rate monitor, and home-made scoop catcher counts), classroom assistance, time and funding for professional development, and by advocating for quality physical education at the local, state, and
+This can be in the form of equipment (every jump-rope, pedometer, heart-rate monitor, and home-made scoop catcher counts), classroom assistance, time and funding for professional development, and by advocating for quality physical education at the local and state/national levels.

 How physical education helps current political issues